Zaederx/express-vue-chatapp/README.md

 npm start
 ```

-then cd out of the server folder and into the client folder and run
+then cd out of the sever folder and then
 ```
+cd client
 npm start
 ```